-Field surveys were undertaken on 5 October 2018 by Niche ecologists.
-The flora survey involved the tree species identification and size, vegetation condition and presence and relative abundance of key habitat features (e.g. tree hollows, nests and flowering resources).
-Targeted fauna survey methods were not considered necessary given the relatively minor vegetation disturbance associated with the proposal and the limited habitat present.
+Field surveys were undertaken on 18 December 2019 by Niche ecologist Sarah Hart and heritage consultant Samuel Ward.
+The survey involved identification of tree species and size, vegetation condition, and presence and relative abundance of key habitat features (e.g. tree hollows, nests and flowering resources).
+Targeted fauna survey methods were not considered necessary given the relatively minor vegetation disturbance associated with the proposed works and the limited habitat present.
 This level of survey is considered suitable given the nature of the proposed impacts.